keghub/templates/README.md

 * Castle Windsor
 * WCF

 This template is obsolete.
-Please use the `emg-windows-service` with the `--add-wcf` flag.
+Please use the `emg-hosted-service` with the `--add-wcf` flag.

 ### WCF Windows Service with Nybus